 A ready-to-deploy passwordless authentication solution takes the guesswork out of an SMB’s defense strategy.
 It means they can rest easy knowing that hackers, scammers and would-be cyber thieves will have to contend with state-of-the-art biometric technology before they can even think about compromising customer accounts.

 There’s a better option for SMBs.
-It’s easy to deploy and requires little to no configuration: a passwordless, FIDO-certified, biometric-based and app-less authentication solution called BindID.
-BindID provides powerful omni-channel identity portability that makes it easy for customers to transfer trust between devices, verify their identity with call centers or even authenticate at in-person locations like kiosks.
+It’s easy to deploy and requires little to no configuration: passwordless, FIDO-certified, biometric-based and app-less Transmit Security.
+Only Transmit Security delivers powerful omni-channel identity portability that makes it easy for customers to transfer trust between devices, verify their identity with call centers or even authenticate at in-person locations like kiosks.

-BindID is an easy-to-implement offering with a seamless approach to passwordless customer authentication.
-Powered by state-of-the-art technology, BindID will give your business the perfect “fire and forget” solution to provide customers with a frictionless journey.
+Transmit Security is easy to implement with a seamless approach to passwordless customer authentication.
+Powered by state-of-the-art technology, your business will get the perfect “fire and forget” solution to provide customers with a frictionless journey.

-With BindID, there’s minimal coding required.
+Minimal coding is required.
 You can get up and running in weeks or months, not years.
-And BindID isn’t just a simple authenticator; when you work with Transmit Security, you get an entire security ecosystem.
+But Transmit Security isn’t just a simple authenticator, it’s an entire security ecosystem.